Aaron Jay Kernis: Orchestral works

 Aaron Kernis found immediate success as a composer when his work Dream of the Morning Sky was premiered in 1983 by the New York Philharmonic with Zubin Mehta conducting.
-He was only 23 at the time but won unanimous praise for an incident that took place.
+He was only 23 years old at the time, but won unanimous praise for an incident that took place.
 In an open rehearsal, in front of an audience, Zubin Mehta stopped the orchestra to complain loudly about the vagueness of the score.
 Rather than being cowed by the strong-willed conductor, Aaron Jay Kernis simply replied, "Just read what's there."
 The audience applauded young Kernis for sticking up for his work, and within weeks the story received national attention.

-Kernis has written over 30 works for orchestra including concertos for cello, english horn, violin, viola, flute, horn, and toy piano.
+Kernis has written more than 30 works for orchestra including concertos for cello, english horn, violin, viola, flute, horn, and toy piano.
 His key orchestral works include Musica Celestis, New Era Dance, Lament and Prayer, Newly Drawn Sky, and Colored Field.

 Non-orchestral works

-Although Kernis is known best for orchestral works, he has also written over 30 works for chamber ensemble, 22 works for [chorus], and 14 solo [keyboard] compositions.
+Although Kernis is known best for orchestral works, he has also written more than 30 works for chamber ensemble, 22 works for [chorus], and 14 solo [keyboard] compositions.
 Air and Musica Instrumentalis stand out among his finest non-orchestral works.
 His music is published exclusively through G. Schirmer, New York.
-A complete works list can be found here.
+A complete works list is here.